 Nearly all company leaders have their own behavior-based observation (BBO) programs as part of their safety management systems.
 But it’s what they do with this information that matters.

-If your employees are filling out their cards and management is doing nothing about it, then there’s no point.
+If your employees are filling out their cards and management is doing nothing about it, then nothing’s being accomplished.
 Employees receive no feedback, which makes your BBO program go very stale very quickly.

 First, you need to train your employees on how to use the cards and let them know why you’re using them.
 The main reason most employees think you have these programs is so they can tattle on their co-workers, which couldn’t be further from the truth.
 Most programs don’t even require employees to put their names on the cards.

 This program is very reliant on your supervisors and employees bringing communication full circle.
 Encourage them to provide information to one another.
-If not, the program is likely to die out then fail.
+Be proactive and the program will achieve results.